Bai Bureh: Rebellion

-Surrendered and exile
+Surrender and exile

-Bai Bureh finally surrendered on November 11, 1898, when he was tracked down in swampy, thickly vegetated countryside by a small patrolling party of the newly organised West African Regiment in Port Loko.
+Bai Bureh finally surrendered on 11 November 1898, when he was tracked down in swampy, thickly vegetated countryside by a small patrolling party of the newly organised West African Regiment in Port Loko.
 His Temne and Loko warriors fought for a while, but they did not evade the troops for long.
 Bai Bureh was taken under guard to Freetown, where crowds gathered around his quarters day and night to gain a glimpse of him.
 Bai Bureh was treated as a political prisoner and was given limited freedom.

 The colonial government sent Bai Bureh into exile to the Gold Coast (now Ghana), along with the powerful Sherbro chief Kpana Lewis and the powerful Mende chief Nyagua.
 Both Kpana Lewis and Nyagua died in exile but Bai Bureh was brought back to Sierra Leone in 1905 and reinstated as the Chief of Kasseh.
 Bai Bureh died in 1908.

-The legacy of Bai Bureh
+Legacy

-The significance of Bai Bureh's war against the British is not a matter of whether he won or lost the war but that a man who had none of what could be called formal military training was able to show that for a significant number of months he was able to take on the British who were very proud of their great military successes across the globe.
-The British troops were led by officers trained at the finest military academies where war is studied in the same way that one studies a subject at university.
-The fact that Bai Bureh was not executed after his capture has led some historians to claim that this was in admiration for his prowess as an adversary to the British.
+The significance of Bai Bureh's war against the British not in its outcome, but in the fact that a man lacking formal military training was able to resist the British for several months.
+The British troops were led by officers trained at the finest military academies, where war is studied in the same way that one studies a subject at university.
+The fact that Bai Bureh was not executed after his capture has led some historians to claim that this was due to admiration for his prowess as an adversary to the British.

 The tactics employed by Bai Bureh in during the conflict were very much the forerunner of tactics employed by guerilla forces worldwide.
-At the time these tactics were very revolutionary and he "succeeded" for the good reason he had expert knowledge of the terrain across which the war took place.
+At the time these tactics were revolutionary, and he "succeeded" for the good reason he had expert knowledge of the terrain across which the war took place.
 Bai Bureh had pursued the war not just with sound military brain but also a sense of humour.
-When Governor Cardew had offered the princely sum of 100 pounds as a reward for his capture, Bai Bureh had reciprocated by offering the even more staggering sum of five hundred pounds for the capture of the Governor.
+When Governor Cardew offered the princely sum of 100 pounds as a reward for his capture, Bai Bureh had reciprocated by offering the even more staggering sum of 500 pounds for the capture of the Governor.

-There is a very large Statue of Bai Bureh in central Freetown.
+There is a very large statue of Bai Bureh in central Freetown.
 He is pictured on several Sierra Leonean paper bills.
 A Sierra Leonean professional football club called the Bai Bureh Warriors from Port Loko is named after him.

 Former Peace Corps volunteer Gary Schulze and his colleague William Hart discovered the only known photograph of Bai Bureh for sale on eBay in August 2012.
 The photo was put on display in the Sierra Leone National Museum in 2013.